Install Guide: Network

 It's important to ensure that you will be able to connect to your local-area network after you reboot into Funtoo Linux.
 There are three approaches you can use for configuring your network: NetworkManager, dhcpcd, and the Funtoo Linux Networking scripts.
 Here's how to choose which one to use based on the type of network you want to set up.

-For laptop/mobile systems where you will be using Wi-Fi, roaming, and connecting to various networks NetworkManager is strongly recommended.
-Since Wi-Fi cards require firmware to operate, it is also recommended that you emerge the linux-firmware ebuild:
+For laptop/mobile systems where you will be using Wi-Fi, roaming, and connecting to various networks, NetworkManager is strongly recommended.
+Since Wi-Fi cards require firmware to operate, it is also recommended that you emerge the linux-firmware ebuild if you have not done so already:

 (chroot) # emerge linux-firmware networkmanager (chroot) # rc-update add NetworkManager default